 But then, in 2019, the very house we knew as home in Raymond came on the market, and Carol surprised us all by buying it as a family vacation home!
 It was then obvious what the next stopping point for the Schilling and Sons piano would be!

 COVID is upsetting travel plans for this Summer, but today I was pleased to note the completion of work on this family piano.

-Dad passed away in 2001.
-He was someone who was known as a practical man.
+Dad was someone who was known as a practical man.
 He could get things done, and was always looking for the better way to do whatever needed to be done.
 That better way generally involved Yankee ingenuity, and machines.

 1960s: Harvey McGuire (Dad) in the meter shop at Pacific County PUD ( Public Utility District)